Manage API access tokens and kubeconfig files

 To use the kubeconfig file, you must have the `kubectl` command-line tool installed.
 If you don't have `kubectl` installed, follow the instructions in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/).

-* specify the file location with the `KUBECONFIG` environment variable; or,
+* Specify the file location with the `KUBECONFIG` environment variable.

 See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for more information.

-When the Kubeconfig is in place, you can use `kubectl` to interact with the CKS clusters.
-To test the configuration, run:
+When the kubeconfig is in place, you can use `kubectl` to interact with the CKS clusters.
+The following command displays the merged kubeconfig that `kubectl` will use, which helps you verify the configuration:

 ```bash theme={"system"}